 Amy is an Associate in the firm’s Business Litigation and Trade Secret Protection and Non-Compete Practice Groups.
 She focuses her practice on commercial and complex civil litigation, including breach of contract litigation and contract interpretation disputes.
 Amy litigates all types of breach of contract claims, including, but not limited to, commercial contract disputes, employee/employer disputes, shareholder or partnership agreements, vendor to vendor disputes, and disputes relating to the ownership of intellectual property.

-Prior to joining Archer, Amy clerked for the Hon.
+Prior to joining Archer, Amy served as a law clerk for the Hon.
 Michael J. Haas, J.A.D., Superior Court of New Jersey, Appellate Division.
-She also interned for the Hon.
+She also served as an intern for the Hon.
 Thomas N. O’Neill, Jr., S.U.S.D.J., Eastern District of Pennsylvania.